vallauri-ict/formula-1-Teolisio10/README.md

 # To make it work
-First Download the ZIP file and unzip it wherever you want Then open `FormulaOneSolution.sln` with Visual Studio Now choose the project that you want to run **Remember:** the Database in the `Dati` root must be in `C:\dati` or modify the path in the *DbTool.cs* file and in the *Web.config* file
+First Download the ZIP file and unzip it wherever you want<br>
+Then open `FormulaOneSolution.sln` with Visual Studio<br>
+Now choose the project that you want to run<br>
+**Remember:** the Database in the `Dati` root must be in `C:\dati` or modify the path in the *DbTool.cs* file and in the *Web.config* file